nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 * A "Cable" or "Connection", a single WebSocket connection from client to server.
 It's worthwhile to note that Action Cable assumes you will only have one WebSocket connection, and you'll send all the data from your application along different...
 * "Channels" - basically subdivisions of the "Cable".
 A single "Cable" connection has many "Channels".
-* A "Broadcaster" - Action Cable provides it's own server.
+* A "Broadcaster" - Action Cable provides its own server.
 Yes, you're going to be running another server process now.
 Essentially, the Action Cable server just uses Redis' pubsub functions to keep track of what's been broadcasted on what cable and to whom.

 Action Cable essentially provides just one class, `Action Cable::Channel::Base`.
 You're expected to subclass it and make your own Cables, just like ActiveRecord models or ActionController.